Actual cash value vs replacement cost

 We can use the same sofa example from earlier.
 If your $1,000 sofa that’s five years old gets destroyed in a fire, the insurance company would pay what it costs to purchase the same exact model brand new, or a different one of a similar price.

 Keep in mind that valuables, like jewelry or musical instruments, usually have a much lower limit.
 So if you owned a $50,000 jewelry collection that got stolen, it’s very unlikely that you could get reimbursed for the full value with an RCV policy.
-Typically, valuables need to be listed separately on your policy in order to be covered.
+Typically, valuables need to be listed separately on your policy, or scheduled personal property, in order to be covered.

 Filing a replacement cost claim